marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/named-address-spaces.rst

 * On the reduced Tiny devices like ATtiny40, no address spaces are supported.
   Just use vanilla C / C++ code without overhead as outlined above.
-  Attribute :gcc-attr:`progmem` is supported but works differently, see :ref:`avr-variable-attributes`.
+  Attribute :avr-var-attr:`progmem` is supported but works differently, see :ref:`avr-variable-attributes`.

 .. index:: __far M32C Named Address Spaces